bprin97/Hand_Detection_and_Segmentation/README.md

    3. Write the Bounding Boxes Accuracies found in a .txt file for each image
    4. Write the Pixel Accuracies found in a .txt file for each image

+# CNN model :
+The model chosen is Yolov5 weight m and batches 1, for more details see the Jupyter Notebook in the Deep Model Folder.
+(Note)
+Due the space limitation was not possible to upload the .onnx model directly in this repository so i leave here the link [CNN Model](https://drive.google.com/drive/u/1/folders/1si3Y3UUTIwSsnHo3mJ4tCpgyg-4KV9yy).
+In addition in the Deep Learning Model folder there is the jupyter notebook where i selected , trained , tested and downloaded the .onnx of CNN model.

 # Test Set :

-A collection of 20 images from EgoHand with Bounding Boxes and Masks ground truth
+A collection of 20 images from EgoHand with Bounding Boxes and Masks ground truth (see Ground Truth folder)

 # Results :

 The outcomes are stored in the related folder , with both derived mask and coordinates.
-In a nutshell the results are good with an accuracy of 85% (Segmentation) and 80% (Detection) for most of the images.
+In a nutshell the results are good with an accuracy of 85% (Segmentation) and 80% (Detection) for most of the images. (see Test Results folder)

 # Computational time :